-For the determination of a complete application, the following additional information may be required to be submitted as part of a planning application.
+For the determination of a complete application, the following information may be required to be submitted as part of a planning application.

-1. Agriculture
+1 Agriculture

 - 1. Minimum Distance Separation requirements from existing livestock barns for proposed residential, recreational or other nonfarm development. - 2.
 Minimum Distance Separation requirements from existing residential (farm and nonfarm), recreational or other nonfarm uses for proposed livestock barns. - 3.
 A contaminant migration study and impact mitigation study for development within 500 metres of an open or closed landfill. - 4.
-An archaeological assessment for an application to open a new landfill. - 5.
+An archaeological assessment for an application. - 5.
 An Environmental Site Assessment when required by Provincial legislation. - 6.
 Agricultural Impact Assessment; - 7.
 Aggregate Impact Assessment where lot creation or development is proposed within 300m of a existing mineral aggregate operation or known aggregate deposit; - 8.
 Other locally or provincially required studies.

-2. Extractive Resources
+2 Extractive Resources

 - 1. An aggregate impact study for nonfarm development occurring within 300 metres of an aggregate operation or known aggregate deposit. - 2.
 An impact study for an aggregate operation proposed within 300 metres of a settlement area or existing nonfarm development. - 3.
-A summary report for all new aggregate operations addressing but not limited to the following: - a.
-Planning and land use considerations including cumulative impacts; - b.
-Agricultural classification of the proposed site, using the Canada Land Inventory classes.
+A summary report for all new aggregate operations addressing but not limited to the following: - a) Planning and land use considerations including cumulative impacts; - b) Agricultural classification of the proposed site, using the Canada Land Inventory classes.
 Agricultural impact considerations within the context of the wider agricultural system.
-For the lands being returned to agriculture, the proposed rehabilitation techniques must be identified; - c.
-The quality and quantity of aggregate on site; - d.
-The main haulage routes and volume of truck traffic to and from the site and necessary entrance permits; - e.
-The progressive and final rehabilitation and the suitability of the proposed rehabilitation having regard to the adjacent lands.
+For the lands being returned to agriculture, the proposed rehabilitation techniques must be identified; - c) The quality and quantity of aggregate on site; - d) The main haulage routes and volume of truck traffic to and from the site and necessary entrance permits; - e) The progressive and final rehabilitation and the suitability of the proposed rehabilitation having regard to the adjacent lands.
 Where there is a concentration of licensed pits in the area, consideration shall be given to comprehensive rehabilitation.
 Where below water table extraction is proposed, demonstration of how the quality and quantity of water will be maintained as well as the safety, and potential future uses of the site.

-- f.
-Any existing surface water on and surrounding the site and proposed water diversion, storage and drainage facilities on the site and points of discharge to surface waters; and - g.
-Determine the elevation of the established groundwater table within the site. - 4.
+- f) Any existing surface water on and surrounding the site and proposed water diversion, storage and drainage facilities on the site and points of discharge to surface waters; and - g) Determine the elevation of the established groundwater table within the site. - 4.
 A traffic impact study. - 5.
 An air, noise or vibration study when required by Provincial guidelines. - 6.
 An archaeological assessment for an application to open a new aggregate pit. - 7.
-A heritage impact assessment for a new or expanding pit in proximity to a cultural heritage resource: - 8.
-A hydrogeological study. - 9. .
-An Environmental Impact Study for development in or within 50 metres of significant natural features and for development within 120 metres of provincially significant wetlands. - 10.
-Other locally or provincially required studies. - 11.
-Natural Environment / Natural Hazard. - a. a flood plain and erosion hazard study if in a natural hazard area or an erosion control area as identified by the Conservation Authority. - b. an Environmental Impact Study if within or adjacent to a natural environment area.
-Adjacent lands are defined as within 120 metres of a Provincially Significant Wetland and within 50 metres of all other natural features. - c. a study demonstrating impacts on threatened and endangered species, if identified by the Ministry of Natural Resources as habitat for threatened or endangered species. - d.
-Other locally or provincially required studies.
+A heritage impact assessment for a new or expanding pit in proximity to a cultural heritage resource; - 8.
+A hydrogeological study. - 9.
+Other locally or provincially required studies. - 10.
+Natural Environment / Natural Hazard. - a) A flood plain and erosion hazard study if in a natural hazard area or an erosion control area as identified by the Conservation Authority. - b) An Environmental Impact Study if within or adjacent to a natural environment area.
+Adjacent lands are defined as within 120 metres of a Provincially Significant Wetland and within 50 metres of all other natural features. - c) A study demonstrating impacts on threatened and endangered species, if identified by the Ministry of Natural Resources as habitat for threatened or endangered species. - d) Other locally or provincially required studies.

-3. Settlement Areas
+3 Settlement Areas